-Malaysia’s Najib loses bid to serve corruption sentence in house arrest
+Malaysia’s Najib loses bid to serve corruption sentence under house arrest

 “The court said there is no legal duty but in terms of ethics, the government should have answered,” Shafee said.

-The pardons board that halved Najib’s term was chaired by King Al-Sultan Abdullah Ahmad Shah, whose five-year reign as head of state ended in January.
+The pardons board that halved Najib’s term was chaired by Sultan Abdullah, whose five-year reign as head of state ended in January.
 Sultan Abdullah hails from Najib’s hometown in Pahang.

 In his application, Najib has accused the pardons board, home minister, attorney general and four others of concealing the sultan’s order “in bad faith”.